FemkeKocken/m21project/Journal.md

+## Entry 14/05/2023 ##

+Day 2 of my marathon.
+Late Night is done.
+I'ms actually surprised with how well it looks.
+Important design notes:
+ - Moved the assumptions of hobbies forward to the profile comletion to give feeling helplessness
+ - coloursheme/look of a dating app with abit of a boudoir/sex colourscheme
+ - had to shorten the coversations due to lack of skill and time
+ - logo is two icons mergerd together
+ - added some more puns/provocations

 ## Second Entry 13/05/2023 ##

 I did it.
 I finished the prototype for log in.
 Diamond are made under pressure.
 Two to go, for tomorrow.